quicwg/base-drafts/draft-ietf-quic-qpack.md

 Base:

 : A reference point for relative and post-base indices.
-References to dynamic table entries in field blocks are relative to a Base.
+Representations which reference dynamic table entries are relative to a Base.

 Insert Count: